Blog updated on 28th January, 2024.

 Some schools, request art timelines to show pupils how art and creative pursuits have evolved over time.
 We create all of our designs bespoke to each school.
 So, even if you’re not sure about what you’d like, we can help turn your goals into actionable ideas.

 We’re an education design agency with over twenty years’ experience.
-So we’re highly experienced at helping schools achieve their aims through the power of bespoke design.
+So we’re highly experienced at helping schools achieve their aims through the power of bespoke design and understand how the arts impact on wellbeing in students.

 Our consultative service includes design, print and installation.
 So we’ll do all the hard work and ensure you get the exact end result you want.